Shashi-phy/shashi-phy.github.io/_pages/research.md

 ## Research Themes

-**Quantum Many-Body Theory:** Developing advanced theoretical frameworks to capture non-adiabatic effects and vertex corrections in strongly coupled electron-phonon systems.
+**Quantum many-body theory:** Developing advanced theoretical frameworks to capture non-adiabatic effects and vertex corrections in strongly coupled electron-phonon systems.
 Investigating unconventional superconducting mechanisms in high-Tc materials and the interplay between electron correlations and phonon dynamics.

-**Machine Learning for Materials Physics:** Integrating machine learning with first-principles calculations to accelerate materials discovery, developing neural network potentials for electron-phonon coupling, and using data-driven approaches for predicting superconducting properties.
+**Machine learning for materials physics:** Integrating machine learning with first-principles calculations to accelerate materials discovery, developing neural network potentials for electron-phonon coupling, and using data-driven approaches for predicting superconducting properties.

-**Topological Quantum Matter:** Studying transport properties of Weyl and Dirac semimetals, topological superconductivity, and quantum anomalous Hall effect in magnetic topological insulators.
+**Topological quantum matter:** Studying transport properties of Weyl and Dirac semimetals, topological superconductivity, and quantum anomalous Hall effect in magnetic topological insulators.

-**Computational Materials Design:** Designing novel 2D materials and heterostructures for electronic and energy applications, including battery materials, photocatalysis, and surface chemistry using first-principles methods.
+**Computational materials design:** Designing novel 2D materials and heterostructures for electronic and energy applications, including battery materials, photocatalysis, and surface chemistry using first-principles methods.

 ## Code Development